Sanity is overrated.

-“Bennett,” he was trying not to laugh.
+“Bennett."
+Potter was trying not to laugh.
 “Stop it.
 Kevin’s a nice guy, alright?
-You don’t have to shout at him.
+You don’t have to yell at him.
 And we know

 “Stop trying to take my drink!”
 I whined.

-I pouted, letting Potter take the offending glass, my eyes trained on the Ravenclaw’s retreating form.
-“I hate that guy.”
+I sulked even as I allowed Potter to take the offending glass, my eyes lingering on the Ravenclaw’s retreating form.
+“Fuck Kevin."

-“He’s a bozo.”
+“No," I insisted, with utmost dignity.
+"He’s a bozo.”

-“Mmhmm,” I hummed sassily.
+“Uh-huh,” I hummed sassily.
 “You’re not very nice to me.”

 “But I don’t want water.”
 I stuck my lower lip out.
 “I want Happy Juice.”

 Potter seemed to pale slightly at this.
-“No. No Happy Juice.”
+“No

 “Hi,” I breathed.